marcingolenia/blog/content/blog/2020-09-12-stop_retyping_branch_name.md

 ---
-templateKey: blog-post
-title: >-
-  Stop retyping your branch name when you push to origin
+title: Stop retyping your branch name when you push to origin
 date: 2020-09-12T20:00:00.000Z
 description: >-
   Just stop 🤬 There is a better way of doing it!
 Fire one command and spare few seconds multiplied by a hundred times.
 Welcome to my shortest post on this blog.
-featuredpost: false
+draft: false
-featuredimage: /img/git.png
+image: /images/git.png
 tags:
   - git
 ---